andersmurphy/andersmurphy-blog/resources/posts/2020-02-08-clojure-persistent-rate-limiting.md

 10
 ```

-That covers this approach to persistent do once in Clojure.
+That covers this approach to persistent rate limiting in Clojure.
 The full example project can be found [here](https://github.com/andersmurphy/clj-cookbook/tree/master/rate-limiting/do-once).